 The correct setup gives me the confidence to know that I'm presenting the bait to the fish in the best way possible.

 Winter smallmouth fishing can indeed be a challenge for many anglers.
 This is due to a decrease in water temperature, which changes the type of lures that are effective and how you should fish them.
 If you're trying to catch bass this time of year, make sure your tackle matches the conditions and consider using lighter gear to increase sensitivity when detecting subtle bites.

 The key is to choose the right gear and bait.
-If you target the bass at the bottom of the water and you will not go wrong.
+You will not go wrong if you target the bass at the bottom of the water.

 Check out my smallmouth bass fishing tips article if you're new to fishing for smallies.

 Have a great and safe fishing trip this winter!